EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 When prompted, enter your project username and password.
 These are the same username and password that you used when logging into your safe haven host.

-When the job finishes, click the 'Rerun job (circular arrows icon)' to rerun (resubmit) the job.
-A new session ID will be created.

 Click 'Cancel' to cancel a running job.

 Click 'Relaunch job' (circling arrows icon) to relaunches the job, a new session ID will be created.